-A Biological Assessment pertaining to these three species is included as Attachment D2a within the Environmental Compliance Appendix.
-In addition, the state-listed threatened common tern (Sterna hirundo) and least tern (Sterna antillarum) and the federally and state-listed Endangered roseate tern (Sterna dougallii), have been identified as species that may occur in the Project Area; specifically utilizing beach habitat similar to that of the piping plover and sea beach amaranth

-(USACE 1998, USFWS 1995a).
+A formal Biological Assessment pertaining to these three species is included as Attachment D2 within the Environmental Compliance Appendix.
+In addition, the state-listed threatened common tern (Sterna hirundo) and least tern (Sterna antillarum) and the federally and state-listed Endangered roseate tern (Sterna dougallii), have been identified as species that may occur in the Project Area ; specifically utilizing beach habitat similar to that of the piping plover and sea beach amaranth (USACE 1998, USFWS 1995a).
 Additionally, the state species of special concern, black skimmer (Rynchops niger), also is known to nest on coastal beaches and frequently nests in or near tern nesting areas (NatureServe 2002).
 None of these species have been identified by the USFWS as species requiring further ESA consultation through the Biological Assessment (USFWS 1995a).

 Seasonal avian surveys are conducted by NYC Parks and Recreation at the Atlantic Ocean Shorefront Planning Reach.
 In 2014 piping plovers used approximately 2 miles of beach.
-There are three continuous management zones: Far Rockaway (B9-B35 Street), Arverne (B35-B73 Street) and Rockaway (B73- B149 Street).
+There are three continuous management zones: Far Rockaway (B9-B35 Street), Arverne (B35-B73 Street) and Rockaway (B73-B149 Street).
 In most years, including 2014, plovers bred between Beach 56th to Beach 19th Streets.
 2014 breeding season netted 12 pairs.
 54 eggs, 44 chicks and 25 fledglings (Productivity Rate of 2.08 fledglings/pairs).
-In addition, the NPS completed seasonal avian surveys for Reach 1 (Rockaway Point to Beach 193rd Street) and Reach 2 (Beach 193rd Street to Beach 149th Street).
-Nineteen nesting pairs were identified between April 22 and June 8, 2014.
-Within Reach 1 & 2, NPS documented 81 eggs, 64 chicks, and 21 fledglings.